lego651/React_Path/A_React_Markdown_Previewer/Markdown_Previewer_Tutorial.md

 <br />

-## Step 5 — import InitialMarkdown from other file
+## Step 5 — import InitialMarkdown from local file
 To mimic real case, InitialMarkdown markdown is called from backend API. <br/>
 For now, we just import InitialMarkdown markdown from local file.<br/>